jeury301/code-fights/arcade/intro/e. 45. build-palindrome/readme.md

-## stringsRearrangement
+## buildPalindrome

 ### Description
-> Given an array of equal-length strings, check if it is possible to rearrange the strings in such a way that after the rearrangement the strings at consecutive positions would differ by exactly one character.
+> Given a string, find the shortest possible string which can be achieved by adding characters to the end of initial string to make it a palindrome.

 ### Example